milofultz/tinybrainfans/wiki/Programming/Testing/test_driven_development.md

 ## Best Practices

-Write the test that forces you to write the code you already know you want to write.
+> Write the test that forces you to write the code you already know you want to write. -- "Uncle" Bob Martin

 Avoid the central behaviors as long as possible.
 Don't go for the gold right away.